 5. Hire Outside Help

 While there’s a lot that you can do to ace your first cybersecurity audit, you shouldn’t spread yourself too thin and risk losing focus on your core business.
-Instead, consider partnering with a trusted managed IT services provider, preferably one that’s familiar with your local area and knows how to protect your most valuable assets and information with best-in-class cybersecurity tools.
+Instead, consider partnering with a trusted managed IT services provider, preferably one familiar with your local area and who knows how to protect your most valuable assets and information with best-in-class cybersecurity tools.

 Aligned Technology Solutions provides all-encompassing managed IT services to small and medium-sized organizations.
 We understand the cybersecurity risks organizations are exposed to and are familiar with the regulatory landscape in which they operate.
 If you want us to provide guidance before your first audit, don’t hesitate to schedule a free consultation.